fullstack-build/tslog/README.md

 ```

 ### Settings
-`tslog` is highly customizable and pretty much every aspect can bei either configured or overwritten.
+`tslog` is highly customizable and pretty much every aspect can be either configured or overwritten.
 A `settings` object is the first parameter passed to the `tslog` constructor:

 ```typescript